bcbi/archive.2020.XMLconvert.jl/README.md

 Pkg.clone("https://github.com/bcbi/XMLconvert.jl.git")
 ```

 This package implements a few simple XML conversions.
-As of now, we can convert XMLs to nested `MultiDict` objects from the DataStructures packages.
-And we can also convert XMLs to JSONs.
+As of now, we can convert XMLs to nested `MultiDict` objects from the (DataStructures)[https://github.com/JuliaLang/DataStructures.jl] package.
+We can also convert XMLs to JSONs.
 Note that as of this writing, we drop the attributes of the XML.

 ### Example